Electroweak phase transition via Dilaton in Two-Time Physics: Conclusion and discussion

-Inflation scenarios and reheating period have not been enough considered in this model.
-We have only initially estimated that the dilaton is inflaton in the slow rolling scenario.
-This shows another opportunity to study inflaton as well as extra dimensions in the chaotic and hybrid inflation framework.
+Going beyond matter-antimatter symmetry.
+The 2T model can be reduced to the Randall-Sundrum model (5 dimensions) but we must not accept the $SP(2,R)$ symmetry.
+The RS metric which is an $AdS_5$ metric must be reduced from 5+2 dimensions, in view of Refs.\cite{4bars,5bars}.
+This is an interesting issue that needs to be studied in a way that is compatible with the views in Refs.\cite{4bars,5bars}.
+We also see that there are several studies on Dilaton in cosmological problems such as the cosmological constant and inflation \cite{42a,42b}.
+However, inflation scenarios and reheating periods have not been enough considered in this model.
+We have only initially estimated that the Dilaton is inflaton in the slow-roll scenario.
+This shows another opportunity to study inflation as well as extra dimensions in the chaotic and hybrid inflation framework.

-Phenomena in the extra dimension models have not much studied.
-These problems can give more information connected with experiments.
-Therefore, our forthcoming work focuses on the time structure and extra dimensions, in order to describe their properties in the matter-antimatter asymmetry and cosmological problems.

-The 2T model is a space-time extended model, with less dimension than string theory.
-However, the model can be as a hologram of string theory and a connection between string theory and the SM.
-So studying and extending this model is an interesting way to create a good bridge between string theory and the SM, in which the problem of inflation and baryogenesis is two very significant constraints.
+The last, the model can be viewed as a hologram of string theory and a connection between string theory and the SM.
+So studying and extending this model is an interesting way to create a good bridge between string theory and the SM, in which the problem of inflation and baryogenesis are two very significant constraints.